 But whilst the scale of the workload could be paralysing—or, at a minimum, disillusioning—I have moments every day where I think how fortunate I am to be doing what I’m doing.
 Most often, these moments present themselves in my interactions with students and in teaching, something which I never would have expected given that so many people seem to disparage the experience of being a teacher.
 For me, however, the enthusiasm of the students at York, the chance to watch them develop and experiment with their ideas, and the opportunity to see them present their work and gain confidence in themselves and in their intellectual capacities, make my job extraordinary.
 The relentless nature of academia could easily consume you, I think, but it’s in those conceptual and material engagements with others that the frenzy slips away and you’re left with a sense of real inspiration.
 Indeed, for me, it’s not just inspiration, but hopefulness and excitement about what’s to come tomorrow.

-End of the Academic Year at York by Day of Archaeology is licensed under a Creative Commons Attribution 4.0 International License.
+End of the Academic Year at York by Sara Perry is licensed under a Creative Commons Attribution 4.0 International License.